powerflo/files_autorename/README.md

 Writing regex can be tedious and error-prone.
 Always test your patterns and replacements on [regex101.com](https://regex101.com) using the **PHP flavor (PCRE2)**.

-To test your replacement strings as well, open the **"Substitution"** tab in the left panel.
-This allows you to simulate how your replacement will behave with your pattern—perfect for catching mistakes before they affect your files.
+To test replacements, open the **"Substitution"** tab in the left panel—this simulates exactly how your replacement will behave.

-**Note:** In regex101, the default delimiter for regex patterns is `/`, which must be escaped if used in the pattern.
-The AutoRename app automatically handles the escaping of the delimiter for you.
-If you're testing a pattern with a `/` in regex101, simply change the delimiter to something else (like `#` or `~`) to avoid escape issues.

 ### What placeholders can I use in the replacement string?